sonjaove/progg-and-DS-from-IITM/TDS_notes/data_prep/data_prepration.md

     - makes the image porcessing easy, just write a script for the images and the changes in the images will be done.

-    - it can alos be pretty useful for data visulaization.
+    - it can also be pretty useful for data visulaization.
     ```python
     # for installing the library
     pip install Pillow #this does it, but you might need some external libraries as well, incase an error accures during installation.